-In order to support international students and students with a refugee background in entering the job market, a new one-to-one mentoring program called Tandem2Job is in development as part of the Pharus part-project Mentoring Program for International Students and Graduates .
-In this program, mentees are given the opportunity to gain a very personal insight into the working world and can reflect on their individual career goals with an experienced person.
-The mentors are offered the chance to reflect on their own career choices, evaluate their own position in their field of work and expand their coaching and leadership skills.
+In order to support international students and refugees entering the job market, the mentoring program Tandem2Job was established as part of the Pharus project.
+In one-to-one mentoring, mentees gain a very personal insight into the world of work and they can reflect on their individual career concerns with experienced professionals.
+For the mentors, the intercultural exchange offers new perspectives and ways of thinking and an expansion of their coaching and leadership skills.

 International students and graduates can take advantage of a wide range of services offered by the International Office for the transition between university and the world of work.
 These include application workshops and application office hours, workshops on German business culture and the International Career Fair.
-In order to further expand the range of services, a new mentoring format called Tandem2Job is currently being developed, in which international students can come together with professionally experienced graduates.
+In order to further expand the range of services, the new mentoring program Tandem2Job was developed, in which international students can come together with professionally experienced graduates.
 The program is closely linked to the INTEGRA project, which focuses on the development of new formats such as trial days and the placement of internships.

 The one-to-one mentoring in the tandems is the core of the program.
 In the tandem sessions, the mentees can explore their strengths and competitive advantages for entering the German labor market and discuss solution strategies for dealing with challenges together with their mentors.